Week 2 – February 10th, 2020

 If pea shoots whet your appetite for almost free salad, take a look at Frugally Sustainable’s guide to growing greens on your windowsill.
 A couple of pounds for a packet of seed and some potting compost and you are set to save many times that.
 And your salads will be fresher.
 Maybe your neighbours will start to gaze with helpless longing at your greens too…

 I will be back next week with a fresh Thrifty Habits Planner and a deliciously decadent preserve.

 Free, Downloadable Thrifty Habits Planner To Keep You On Track

 So, you want to get into the habit of spending less without putting in more effort?
 You need something to remind you what to do and when, so you don’t have to keep thinking about it.
 The Thrifty Habits Planner is a simple tool to help you do just that.
 Use it to pencil in which thrifty things you plan to do this week and to pin yourself down to when you plan to do them.
 If you take control this way at the start of the week, you are far more likely to have stuck to your plan by the end of the week.
 Sticking your plan up somewhere you will see it every day helps you to stay on track too.

 Take time at the end of the week to give yourself a little treat as a reward for your thrifty efforts.
-Then bin this week’s planner and come back to Tartan Thrifty for next week’s planner.
-I will post it on Saturday 6th April.
+Little splurges will actually help you to stay thrifty – read this to find out how.